SteamServerUI/StationeersServerUI/readme.md

 Special thanks to @mitoskalandiel for adding Linux and Docker support!

+### Linux & Docker DISCLAIMER: (March 2025)

+This software got a rework to support Linux, and while it is technically possible to run it on Linux, there is a culprit:

+**The Stationeers Server Linux builds** are having a rough time right now.
+Stable’s struggling to start, and beta launches but stumbles on save loading.
+We suspect an issue with RocketWerkZ build pipeline at the moment and hope to see this resolved soon.
+Aside from this, StationeersSeverUI's Linux builds are suspected stable at the moment and would be ready to go.

 ## Table of Contents

 - [Stationeers Dedicated Server Control v2.4.1](#stationeers-dedicated-server-control-v241)